aws/aws-app-mesh-examples/walkthroughs/howto-cross-account/README.md

 ![System Diagram](./CrossAccount.png "System Diagram")

-### Gateway
+### Frontend

-The gateway image is an NGINX proxy which listens on a given port and forwards requests to the backend service on a given port.
+The frontend image is an NGINX proxy which listens on a given port and forwards requests to the backend service on a given port.
 It also responds to NLB HealthChecks.

 ### Backend